Sanjaykale1995/sanjaykale1995/README.md

 # Hi, I am Sanjay

-**"Engineering is the art of directing the great sources of power in nature for the use and convenience of man."**
+**"The ture measure of success is not just in what you achive, but also in how you impact others pasitively."**

-— Sir M. Visvesvaraya
+     --Sir Ratan Tata

-Welcome to **Sanjay kale**, a **Frountend software Development** repository inspired by the legendary Indian engineer **Sir M. Visvesvaraya**.
-This repo is a hub for ** dynamic web applications ** using frountend technologies.
+Welcome to **Sanjay kale**, a **Frountend software Development** repository inspired by the legendary man **Sir Ratan Tata**.
+This repo is a hub for **dynamic web applications** using frountend technologies.

 ---